Skip to Content

 I met some really fun and interesting lecturers at Massey and thought if I was going to pay for my education, I should learn from people who are openly enthusiastic about their field.
 Studying at Massey was worthwhile as there was a lot of learning about things that are used in the real world.
 Science is not a textbook system with one answer for one question.

-While there were papers I had to take to get a physics degree, I was also able to study music, literature and history.
-These papers made it clearer how scientific knowledge could be useful outside the laboratory.
+While there were courses I had to take to get a physics degree, I was also able to study music, literature and history.
+These courses made it clearer how scientific knowledge could be useful outside the laboratory.

 As well as working at the University of Tokyo I'm a freelance science communicator and work with several universities and organisations in Japan and overseas.
 I have worked with some amazing leaders in science including Nobel Laureates, and at one time my boss was an astronaut.